dlncst/Power-BI-Portfolio/README.md

   3. Most Used Programming Language
   4. Difficulty Breaking into Industry

-## Project #2: responding to multiple questions on about students scores and personal hobbies datasets.
+## Project #2: analyzing to multiple factors about students scores and personal interests.

 ![project 2](https://github.com/user-attachments/assets/6d8813c6-838a-4acf-a707-a80d66a754fc)

+This project analizes the relational datasets 'StudentTestingData' and 'StudentData'.
+After a data cleansing there are different trends that can be identified.
+For example, we can see , the average age is 29 years old, and the level of happiness with salary and work/life balance ranks at 4/10 and 5/10 respectively.